edf825/notebooker/notebook_templates/README.md

 The results will be viewable on the web GUI, or you can optionally set an email address to which the output can be sent.

+## Important environment variables
+If you want to test the webapp as if it is using docker, you will want to set environment variables that point to the git repository.
+This section explains what each do:

+- PY_TEMPLATE_DIR: The directory which we are saving templates to
+- NOTEBOOKER_TEMPLATE_GIT_URL: The git URL (with credentials) to pull from the remote git repository which holds notebook templates
+- GIT_REPO_TEMPLATE_DIR: The directory within the git repo which holds templates